Background

 Tax Treatment of Bonus Shares in India

-The acquisition cost of bonus shares is considered zero for capital gains purposes.
-When bonus shares are eventually sold, the entire sale proceeds (after brokerage) become the taxable gain.
-The holding period for determining short-term or long-term capital gains begins from the date of allotment of the bonus shares, not the original purchase date.
+Bonus shares are not taxable when received.
+The Income Tax Act treats the acquisition cost of bonus shares as zero for capital gains calculation purposes.
+When bonus shares are eventually sold, the entire sale proceeds (after brokerage and charges) become taxable capital gains.
+The holding period for determining short-term or long-term capital gains begins from the bonus allotment date, not from the original purchase date of the parent shares.

-Holding Period Gain Type Tax Rate
+Holding Period (from Allotment) Capital Gain Type Tax Rate

-12 months or more from allotment Long-term capital gain (LTCG) 12.5% above ₹1.25 lakh
+12 months or more Long-Term Capital Gain (LTCG) 12.5% above INR 1.25 lakh

-Bonus Shares vs Stock Split
+Parameter Bonus Shares Stock Split

 How to Track Bonus Issues in India